RasulOs/caebr/README.md

 ## Licence

 ```
-LinAlg is licenced under the LGPLv2.1 licence.
+caebr is licenced under the LGPLv2.1 licence.

 See the LICENCE for the details.
 ```